 What's this?

-My mission is to remove the bloat.
+My mission is to get rid of the bloat.

 To know more about the motivation behind each project, see also my blog.